MikronT/TACC-Green1/.github/ISSUE_TEMPLATE/test-case-template.md

 name: Test Case Template
 about: Create test cases with this template
 title: ''
-labels: ''
+labels: 'test case'
 assignees: ''
 ---

-# [TC-ID] : Title of the test

-## Description
+# Description

-The description should tell the tester what they’re going to test and include any other pertinent information such as the test environment, test data, and preconditions/assumptions.
+The description should tell the tester what they’re going to test and include any other pertinent information such as the test environment, test data, and preconditions/assumptions

-### Precondition
+## Precondition

-Any preconditions that must be met prior to the test being executed.
+Any preconditions that must be met prior to the test being executed

-### Priority
+## Priority

 Priority label

-### Input data
+## Input data

 Required test data

-## Test Steps
+# Test Steps

 | Step | Description | Expected Result |
 |:---:|---|---|
 | 1 | What a tester should do | What a tester should see when they do that |
 | 2 | What a tester should do | What a tester should see when they do that |

-## Expected Result
+# Expected Result

-The expected result tells the tester what they should experience as a result of the test steps.
+The expected result tells the tester what they should experience as a result of the test steps

-This is how the tester determines if the test case is a “pass” or “fail”.
+This is how the tester determines if the test case is a “pass” or “fail”

-## Requirement
+# Requirement

-Link for corresponding requirements
+Link to the corresponding requirements